Columbine High School massacre: Marilyn Manson

 In the late 1990s, Marilyn Manson and his band established themselves as a household name, and as one of the most controversial rock acts in music history.
 Their two album releases prior to the massacre were both critical and commercial successes, and by the time of their Rock Is Dead Tour in 1999, the frontman had become a culture war iconoclast and a rallying icon for alienated youth.

 Immediately after the massacre, a significant portion of blame was directed at the band and, specifically, at its outspoken frontman.
 In the weeks following the shootings, media reports about Harris and Klebold portrayed them and the Trench Coat Mafia as part of a gothic cult.
 Early media reports alleged that the shooters were fans, and were wearing the group's T-shirts during the massacre.
 Although these claims were later proven to be false, news outlets continued to run sensationalist stories with headlines such as "Killers Worshipped Rock Freak Manson" and "Devil-Worshipping Maniac Told Kids To Kill".
-Speculation in national media and among the public led many to believe that Manson's music and imagery were the shooter's sole motivation, despite reports that revealed that the two were not big fans.
+Speculation in national media and among the public led many to believe that Manson's music and imagery were the shooters' sole motivation, despite reports that revealed that the two were not big fans.

 Despite this, Marilyn Manson were widely criticized by religious, political, and entertainment-industry figures.
 Under mounting pressure in the days after Columbine, the group postponed their last five North American tour dates out of respect for the victims and their families.
 Manson published his response to these accusations in an op-ed piece for Rolling Stone, titled "Columbine: Whose Fault Is It?", in which he castigated America's gun culture, the political influence of the National Rifle Association, and the media's irresponsible coverage, which he said facilitated the placing of blame on a scapegoat.

 After concluding the European and Japanese legs of their tour on August 8, the band withdrew from public view to work on their next album, 2000's Holy Wood (In the Shadow of the Valley of Death) as an artistic rebuttal to the allegations leveled against them.